metaclass-nl/fit-shelf/README.md

 	In order to support that, Shelf uses two layers of adapters, one for the meta model, and a second for the actual typing.
-Currently three MetaModel adapters are available:
+Currently two MetaModel adapters are available:
 	- PHPFIT_TypeAdapter_PhpTolerant for ordinary PHP objects using member variables for properties.
 This is the default adapter used by Shelf fixtures
-	- PHPFIT_TypeAdapter_BeanTolerant for Beans-like objects using getter and setter methods for accessing properties, like those from book examples.
+	- PHPFIT_TypeAdapter_BeanTolerant for Beans-like objects using getter and setter methods for accessing properties.
-	- PHPFIT_TypeAdapter_PntTolerant for usage with phpPeanuts.

 	You may activate an adapter from your fixture class by adding the following method: